 Regent Road Retail park

-The plans would have seen the retail park demolished and replaced with a 70+ story skyscraper, the UK’s tallest outside of London, providing 3,300 homes.
+The plans include building a 70+ storey skyscraper, the UK’s tallest outside of London, and more blocks of flats providing a total of 3,300 homes.

-One spokesperson for Henley, Katy Issacs outlined the plans to hopefully allow retailers to return to new, more sustainable plots once the works are complete.
+A Henley spokesperson outlined the plans to hopefully allow retailers to return to new, more sustainable units once the works are complete.

 “We’ve spoken to all of the commercial tenants on site, and they’ve all been invited back.”